Azure/azure-openapi-validator/docs/rules.md

 Please refer to [no-duplicate-paths-for-scope-parameter.md](./no-duplicate-paths-for-scope-parameter.md) for details.

+### trackedExtensionResourcesAreNotAllowed

+Extension resources cannot be of type tracked.

+Please refer to [tracked-extension-resources-are-not-allowed.md](./tracked-extension-resources-are-not-allowed.md) for details.

 ### NoErrorCodeResponses

 Responses must only be specified for success (`200`, `201`, `202`, `204`) response codes and the `default` response.
 Any errors must only be surfaced by using the `default` response.